CibyL1226/cse15l-lab-reports/Lab_report_3.md

 Another way to use incorporate the `grep` command is to use the `-r` command after `grep` to search for a string from all the files in a directory recursively.
 (Found on [ChatGPT](https://chat.openai.com/))

+The input I put in chatGPT is "what are some ways to use grep function?"
+The output I got for this specific function from chatGPT says: "Search recursively in directories: `grep -r pattern directory/`

+The -r option enables recursive searching.
+It searches for the pattern in all files within the specified directory and its subdirectories."

 This command is very useful you wanted to go through the entire directory without having to type out each file out one by one.

 **First example** looks for the string "takeoff" from every files in the same `911report` directory and return them.